thewecas/mongodb/MongoDB.md

 ## Data modeling

-> Data that us accessed together should be stored together
+> Data that is accessed together should be stored together

 - ~ schema